hyunwoongko/kss/README.md

 #### 6) Speed analysis
 I also measured speed of tools to compare their computation efficiency.
 The following table shows computation time of each tool when it splits `sample.txt` (41 sentences).
-It is a single blog post, so you can expect the following time when you split a blog post into sentences.
+This is a single blog post, so you can expect the following time when you split a blog post into sentences.
 Since the computation time may vary depending on the current CPU status, so I measured 5 times and calculated the average.
 Note that every experiment was conducted on single thread / process environment with my M1 macbook pro (2021, 13'inch).